Analyze web presence

 | Image quality | An evaluation of images to identify blurry or stock images | image_quality |

-| Last updated | An evaluation of how long ago was the website last modified | last_updated |
+| Last updated | An evaluation of how long ago the website was last modified | last_updated |

 | Page count | An evaluation of the total number of internal pages found on the website | page_count |